Gluten Free Eggs Benedict

 • Unsalted Butter: You’ll need one stick of butter cut into small cubes, to make the hollandaise.
 Also additional butter for buttering the English Muffins.

-• Gluten Free English Muffins: You can use store bought, or make your own Homemade English Muffins.
+• English Muffins: You can use store bought, or make your own Homemade Gluten Free English Muffins.

 • Canadian Bacon: Canadian bacon is leaner than traditional cuts of pork, and often comes in disc-like cuts that fit perfectly over an English muffin!
 You can also use regular bacon strips or ham though, if you prefer.